-The children will read and re-tell How to Train Your Dragon during this half-term.
+The children will read and re-tell The Twits during this half-term.
 They will learn how to correctly punctuate spoken language; how to add detail and description; and, how to add fronted adverbials to their stories.
-After re-telling, the children will then re-write the story, changing the viewpoint to Toothless’ and change the story accordingly.
-The children will look at an information report all about dragons and then create one of their own.
-They will then use what they have learnt to write an information text about the Vikings in the story How to Train Your Dragon.
+After re-telling, the children will then re-write the story and change Mr and Mrs Twit’s personalities and changed the story accordingly.
+The children will look at the instructions for making ‘Worm Spaghetti’ from the book and then write their own.
+After, the children will think of a trick meal of their own and create a recipe for it that includes instruction on how to make it.
+Lastly the children will look at riddles and create some riddles of their own about the characters in the story.

 During this half-term the children will develop their knowledge and understanding of fractions.
 They will be able to find and show equivalent fractions; add and subtract fractions with the same denominator; and, recognise tenths and hundredths.
 The children will also develop their knowledge and understanding of decimals.
 They will learn how to recognise and write decimal equivalents of any number of tenths or hundredths; recognise and write decimal equivalents to 1/4,1/2,3/4.